-Control the cross section elevation by dragging the top edge of the pop-up window.
+Control the cross section height by dragging the top edge of the pop-up window.

-Dragging either side of the window will rescale the cross section grid.
+Dragging either side of the window will rescale the cross section noise map.

-Click the eye icon to view the projection of all objects and sound rays upon the vertical plane.
+eye icon will show the projection of all objects and sound rays.

-The grid icon will toggle displaying the horizontal grid height.
+The noise map icon will toggle displaying the horizontal noise map height.